 IOS imaging takes advantage of the spectral properties of hemoglobin, which has different absorption properties when oxygenated or deoxygenated.
 The basic principle of IOS imaging is that when brain tissue is directly illuminated, the active areas reflect less light than non‑active areas.
 The more active a brain area the less light reflected, making highly active areas appear darker.
 There are three main reasons why neuronal tissues change their optical properties when active: active neurons scatter more light (due to swelling and ion movements), natural fluorophores within the cells react (including haemoglobin) and the changes in blood volume/oxidation.

-Two-photon Laser Scaning Microscopy (2PLSM)
+Two-photon Laser Scanning Microscopy (2PLSM)

 2PLSM is a fluorescence imaging technique that allows the visualization of living tissue at depths unachievable with conventional one photon flurescence microscopy.
 It relies upon the principle of two-photon absorption.
 The key benefit of 2PLSM is its ability to restrict excitation to a tiny focal volume in thick samples, which reduces the out of focus excitation and phototoxicity.
 An additional benefit of 2PLSM occurs through the use of infrared wavelengths, which reduces the scattering and allows to image deeper in the tissue.